isabelladegen/ComputationalLogic/report.md

 To learn what Prolexa can do and to avoid breaking existing functionality, I started off by making a list of commands that are working both on my computer and via Google Colab.
-I decided to write a few very high level 'test cases' in a new Colab Notebook that I could continue to use to ensure my changes worked.
+I decided to write a few very high level 'test cases' in a new Colab Notebook that I could continue to use to ensure my changes keep working.
-This notebook evolved over a few iterations into the Demo Notebook for the coursework.
+This notebook evolved into the Demo Notebook for the coursework.

-Once I had a high level idea about how I can interact with Prolexa, I wanted to learn more about how each of these commands worked in Prolog.
+Once I had a high level idea about how I can interact with Prolexa, I wanted to learn more about how each of these commands were handled in Prolog.
 I used the Graphical Interface and debugger for SWI Prolog to step through each of the cases in the main predicate ```handle_utterance(SessionId,Utterance,Answer)``` in [prolexa.pl](https://github.com/isabelladegen/ComputationalLogic/blob/prolexa-plus/prolexa/prolog/prolexa.pl):